salilab/imp/modules/core/dependency/python-ihm/README.md

 pip install ihm
 ```

-(Note that pip builds a C extension module for faster parsing of mmCIF files.
+(Note that pip builds a C extension module for faster reading of mmCIF and
+BinaryCIF files.
 This requires that your system has a C compiler.
-If you don't want to build
+If you
-the C extension module, install with
+don't want to build the C extension module, install with
-`pip install ihm --install-option="--without-ext"`.)
+`pip install ihm --install-option="--without-ext"`, and then the library
+will read files using pure Python instead.)

 # Installation from source code